vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/11_cpp17_curry.md

 [**wandbox example**](http://melpon.org/wandbox/permlink/HGACYHh1sV3knQGZ)

 As you can see, the arity of every lambda is $1$.
-This pattern is useful because it allows to intuitively *bind* arguments incrementally until the last one.
+This pattern is useful because it allows developers to intuitively *bind* arguments incrementally until the last one.
 If you're finding yourself constantly using the same arguments except one in a series of function calls, currying avoids repetition and increases readability.

 ```cpp
 auto add2_one = curried_add3(1);